Aameeq/Vedio-synthesis-/docs/ARCHITECTURE.md

 ### World Builder (`pages/WorldBuilder.tsx`)
 This page manages all state for the steerable video feature.
 - **`PromptInput.tsx`**: The initial UI for entering a text prompt.
 - **`VideoDisplay.tsx`**: The main viewscreen.
 Renders either the current frame image or the playing video.
 Captures the final frame using an HTML canvas.
+Also manages the WebXR session for VR playback.
 - **`Controls.tsx` / `PresetSelector.tsx`**: UI for camera movement.
 - **`SceneEditor.tsx`**: UI for `Edit Mode`.
-- **`VRPlayer.tsx`**: Manages the WebXR session.
 - **`AssetLibrary.tsx`**: Modal for saved worlds.

 ### AR Filter Forge (`pages/ARForge.tsx`)